ceph/ceph/doc/dev/developer_guide/index.rst

     ``LocalCephManager`` provides methods to run Ceph cluster commands with and without admin socket and ``LocalCephCluster`` provides methods to set or clear ``ceph.conf``.

-.. note:: vstart_runner.py can mount CephFS only with FUSE.
-Therefore, make
-          sure that the package for FUSE is installed and enabled on your system.

-.. note:: Make sure that ``use_allow_other`` is added to ``/etc/fuse.conf``.

 .. _vstart_runner.py: https://github.com/ceph/ceph/blob/master/qa/tasks/vstart_runner.py
 .. _test_reconnect_timeout: https://github.com/ceph/ceph/blob/master/qa/tasks/cephfs/test_client_recovery.py#L133